codemonument/deno_rx_webstreams/Readme.md

     - Buffer (complete custom, with private readable and writable) https://deno.land/std@0.163.0/streams/buffer.ts?source

-=> Decision: Use classes which can directly be used with .pipeThrough() and .pipeTo(), bc. deno also does this.
+=> Decision: Use functions, which return things that can directly be used with .pipeThrough() and .pipeTo().
-   Try to implement an EmittableSource() without .readable.property
+This allow the implementer of these functions to reuse functionality implemented as classes by deno or custom classes from this package, by having a unified interface to the outside world.